Selling Homemade Food Products in NH - The Basics - Part Two [Fact Sheet]

 When is a Class H Homestead License Required (Non- Exempt)

 There are some food safety and legal requirements that will help to create a delicious and safe product.
-This fact sheet series, developed from New Hampshire Food Protection Section guidance, can help to get you started.
+This fact sheet series, developed from New Hampshire Food Protection Section guidance, can help get you started.
 Reading all the fact sheets will give you the best start with the information you need to start and grow your food business.

 There are 15 cities and towns in New Hampshire that are self-inspecting jurisdictions and may require additional requirements for Homestead licensing or don’t allow homestead operations.
 See the resource section for a link to a listing of the cities and towns.